-f.
+e.
 College Housing Committee The College Housing Committee advises the administration on the general principles and rules of equity governing the housing program of the college.
 The committee consists of four members of the faculty serving two-year terms, the chief financial and administrative officer, ex officio, without vote; the director of Human Resources, ex officio, without vote; and the director of Rental Property, ex officio, without vote.
-In making appointments to the Housing Committee, the Committee of Six tries to ensure that various faculty interests are represented: married-single; younger-older; home owners and those in college housing.
+In making appointments to the Housing Committee, the Faculty Executive Committee tries to ensure that various faculty interests are represented: married-single; younger-older; home owners and those in college housing.

-g.
-Community Standards Review Board The board will consist of four elected student members;

-fifteen or more selected student members, representing a pluralism of identities and class years; four members of the faculty; and the dean of students, or that person's designee, who serves as the chair, ex officio, without vote.
-The faculty members of the Community Standards Review Board (CSRB) will be elected during a meeting of the faculty after nomination by the Committee of Six or after nomination from the floor.
+f.
+Community Standards Review Board The board will consist of four elected student members; fifteen or more selected student members, representing a pluralism of identities and class years; four members of the faculty; and the dean of students, or that person's designee, who serves as the chair, ex officio, without vote.
+The faculty members of the Community Standards Review Board (CSRB) will be elected during a meeting of the faculty after nomination by the Faculty Executive Committee or after nomination from the floor.
 They will normally serve three-year terms, and their terms, when possible, will be staggered so as to maintain continuity from year to year.
 Incidents regarding violations of the Student Code of Conduct may be adjudicated by a hearing panel.
-Members will serve on Community Standards Review Board panels.
+Members will serve on CSRB panels.

-Membership on the board
+Membership on the Board

-The pool from which a community standards review board panel is drawn will consist of approximately nineteen students and four members of the faculty.
+The pool from which a CSRB panel is drawn will consist of approximately nineteen students and four members of the faculty.
 The dean of students, or that person's designee, will ordinarily serve as non-voting chair.
 The director of community standards, or that person's designee, will serve as record keeper.

 The dean is joined by five voting panel members, three students, and two faculty members.
-Under certain circumstances, the dean of students, or that person's designee, is authorized to convene ad hoc panels, as described in this document, if necessary.
+Under certain circumstances, the dean of students, or that person's designee, is authorized to convene ad hoc panels, as described here, if necessary.

-Student members of the Community Standards Review Board will be chosen either by an election conducted by the middle of the second semester of each academic year by the Association of Amherst Students (AAS) or by a selection process administered by the Office of Student Affairs.
-The Association of Amherst Students will oversee the following procedures:
+Student members of the CSRB will be chosen either by an election conducted by the middle of the second semester of each academic year by the Association of Amherst Students (AAS) or by a selection process administered by the Office of Student Affairs.
+The AAS will oversee the following procedures:

 - 1. The election will be conducted according to the procedures outlined in the code of elections.
 The four candidates, with no more than two of the four candidates representing the same gender identity, who receive the highest number of votes will be elected.
 If this procedure cannot be followed because of an insufficient number of candidates, then the College Council will appoint a student to any position unfilled by election. - 2.
 If one of the elected students resigns, the AAS will appoint an alternate, and the alternate will be of the same gender identity as the student who resigned when possible.
-In the event elected students are not available, and substitutes are required to maintain the quorum for a case, a substitute will normally be appointed by the chair of the College Council.

-3. Additional students are appointed via a selection process administered by the office of student affairs.
+In the event elected students are not available, and substitutes are required to maintain the quorum for a case, a substitute will normally be appointed by the chair of the College Council. - 3.
+Additional students are appointed via a selection process administered by the Office of Student Affairs.